How to evaluate AI for multilingual content without the guesswork

 Without clearly defined expectations across time, cost, and quality, evaluation outputs become noisy.
 One stakeholder prioritizes speed.
 Another prioritizes cost reduction.
 Another focuses on linguistic nuance or brand tone.
 The evaluation produces data, but no shared conclusion.

 No evaluation methodology can provide every answer.
-While frameworks such as MQM bring structure and rigor, they require expertise to interpret correctly and are not equally useful across all use cases.
-Meanwhile, automated metrics promise scale, but often generate signals that are difficult to translate into confident decisions.
+Frameworks such as MQM bring structure and rigor, but they require expertise to interpret correctly and are not equally useful across all use cases.
+Automated metrics promise scale, yet often generate signals that are difficult to translate into confident decisions.

 The three dimensions that define AI value